astronomer/astro-docs/cloud/stable/04_customize-airflow/02_manage-airflow-versions.md

 As noted above, this action will NOT interrupt or otherwise impact your Airflow Deployment or trigger a code change - it is simply a signal to our platform that you _intend_ to upgrade such that we can guide your experience through the rest of the process.

-To complete the upgrade, all you have to do is add a corresponding AC image to your Dockerfile.
+To complete the upgrade, all you have to do is add a corresponding AC image to your `Dockerfile`.

 ## Step 2: Deploy a New Astronomer Certified Image